 Good morning!
 I'm Amanda Shaw!

 And I'm Kayla Reding!
-Welcome once again to the "Bear Facts", the weekly radio update from Bishop Garrigan High School.
+Welcome to the 453rd weekly episode of the "Bear Facts", the radio show where for the past thirteen years we've been bringing you all the news from Bishop Garrigan High School.

-Our Senior Spotlight this week shines on Amanda Shaw and Chad Meyer.
-Here to tell you about them is Jennifer Vaske.
+Our Senior Spotlight this week shines on Emily Salz and Maria Cantu.
+Here with the details on them is Sarah Kunkel.

 "Bear Facts" Home Page